-You may be able to subtract some or all of your taxable federal pension included in 2011 federal income.
+You may be able to subtract some or all of your taxable federal pension included in federal income.
 This includes benefits paid to the retiree or the beneficiary.
+It does not include disability payments if you have not attained the minimum retirement age.
 The subtraction amount is based on the number of months of federal service before and after October 1, 1991:

-- If all your months of federal service were before October 1, 1991, subtract 100 percent of the taxable amount of federal pension income you reported on your federal return.
+* If all your months of federal service were before October 1, 1991, subtract 100% of the taxable amount of federal pension income you reported on your federal return.

-To determine your percentage, divide the months of service before October 1, 1991, by the total months of service.
-Round to three places (example: .4576 = 45.8 percent).
-Once you’ve determined the percentage, it will remain the same each year.
-Write the percentage on line 17a.
+To determine your percentage, divide the months of service before October 1, 1991, by the total months of service or points earned.
+Round the percentage to three places (example: .4576 = 45.8 percent).
+Once you have determined the percentage, it will remain the same each year.
 If you have two federal pensions, write the second percentage on line 17b and enter your total subtraction amount on line 17.
 Figure the percentage for each pension separately.

 Other Oregon Subtractions From Income (also see Schedule OR-ASC, Adjustments)